python/exceptiongroups/except_star.md

 * The behaviour of `except` is unchanged so existing code will continue to work.
 Programs will only be impacted by the changes proposed in this PEP once they begin to use `ExceptionGroup`s and `except*`.

+Once programs begin to use these features, there will be migration issues to
+consider:

+* An `except Exception:` clause will not catch `ExceptionGroup`s because they are derived from `BaseException`.
+Any such clause will need to be replaced by `except (Exception, ExceptionGroup):` or `except *Exception:`.

+* Similarly, any `except T:` clause that wraps code which is now potentially raising `ExceptionGroup` needs to become `except *T:`, and its body may need to be updated.

+* Libraries that need to support older python versions will not be able to use `except*`, and may need to handle `ExceptionGroup`s raised in user code through the low-low_level `ExceptionGroup` APIs.

 ## Security Implications